-The Capstone Project is required for all Master's students and should be undertaken promptly after half the credits toward the degree have been completed.
+The Capstone Project is required for all and Masters of Divinity and Masters of Pagan Studies students and should be undertaken promptly after half the credits toward the degree have been completed.
 The Capstone Project is worth one credit toward the degree, and as such, should involve approximately 45 hours of work.